Snowmaru0283/MyToDoList-App/README.md

 ## How to run this app locally
 ### Setup
-Make sure to have python and django to be installed in you computer.
+Make sure to have Python and Django  installed in you computer.
 Head over to https://www.python.org/downloads/ and https://www.djangoproject.com/download/ for the download guide.
-Once you have downloaded python and django, go to the cloned repo directory and run the following command To get this repository, run the following command inside your git enabled terminal
+Once you have downloaded Python and Django, run the following command inside your git enabled terminal.
 ### 1. Clone this repository
 ```
 $ git clone https://github.com/Snowmaru0283/MyToDoList-Web-App.git